Have children in your school who find it difficult to concentrate?

 Delayed language can have a huge impact on a child's attainment at school and socially.
 However, with appropriate early intervention many of these children do have the potential to catch up with their peers.

-We understand that the demands of the curriculum often dictate a heavy emphasis on teaching maths and literacy.
+I understand that the demands of the curriculum often dictate a heavy emphasis on teaching maths and literacy.
 However, for some children, limited oral language skills mean they will struggle to progress in these areas without additional support.
 Early identification of language difficulties through a Language Progression Assessment can identify those children for whom it would be necessary to make a clinical referral to Speech and Language Therapy (SaLT) and those requiring a suitable school-based intervention to help close the gap between them and their peers.
 It will also enable us to offer advice and resources for staff to begin supporting children awaiting a SaLT referral.

 Need help to identify and support these children to increase attainment in your school?